WIN32OLE & Threads incompatible

 - Using WIN32OLE from DRb (DRb can not be used without Threads).

 My specific case was a DRb server that examined processes using Sys::ProcTable, which happen to use WIN32OLE.
 This causes an exception.
 Attached is a simple script that recreates the problem.
 Note that in this simple case, WIN32OLE is only invokes once, and only from one single thread (and it still throws the exception).

-Updated by headius (Charles Nutter) about 9 years ago
+Updated by headius (Charles Nutter) over 9 years ago

 We struggled with this a bit on JRuby too while implementing win32ole.
 The contract under which we implemented it also called for high concurrency, so we needed to figure out the right bits and pieces and threading models and so on.

 Is it possible for you to try this with JRuby + jruby-win32ole gem?
 If it works, then what we did might help MRI.